-30 3.3 Community/Socioeconomic Impacts
+39 3.3 Community/Socioeconomic Impacts

-31 The legal definition of community and the human environment has undergone substantial modification 32 as a result of court decisions stemming from NEPA-related litigation.
-The Council on Environmental 33 Quality's (CEQ) Regulations for Implementing the Procedural Provisions of the National Environmental 34 Policy Act point out that the human environment is to be interpreted comprehensively to include the 35 natural and physical environment and the relationship of people with that environment.
-Agencies need to assess not only direct effects, but also aesthetic, historic, cultural, economic, social, or health 36 37 effects-whether direct, indirect, or cumulative.
-The CEQ Regulations also contain provisions where 38 economic or social and natural or physical environmental effects are interrelated.
-Consequently, NEPA 39 documents will discuss and disclose all of these effects on the human environment.
-This section will 40 describe the study area in terms of community and socioeconomic metrics.
+40 The legal definition of community and the human environment has undergone substantial modification

-41 3.3.1 Demographics
+- 41 as a result of court decisions stemming from NEPA-related litigation.
+The Council on Environmental - 42 Quality's (CEQ) Regulations for Implementing the Procedural Provisions of the National Environmental - 43 Policy Act point out that the human environment is to be interpreted comprehensively to include the - 44 natural and physical environment and the relationship of people with that environment.
+Agencies need

-- 42 Demographics are the quantifiable characteristics of a population.
-This section summarizes population, - 43 race, housing, and age data.
-County, city, and study area demographics are presented.
+- 1 to assess not only direct effects, but also aesthetic, historic, cultural, economic, social, or health - 2 effects-whether direct, indirect, or cumulative.
+The CEQ Regulations also contain provisions where - 3 economic or social and natural or physical environmental effects are interrelated.
+Consequently, NEPA - 4 documents will discuss and disclose all of these effects on the human environment.
+This section will - 5 describe the study area in terms of community and socioeconomic metrics.

-3.3.1.1 Randolph County, Illinois 1
+6 3.3.1 Demographics

-- 2 As of the 2010 Census, there were 33,476 people, 12,314 households, and 8,188 families residing in - 3 13,707 housing units in Randolph County.
-The racial makeup of the county was 87.6 percent white and - 4 9.7 percent black.
+- Demographics are the quantifiable characteristics of a population.
+This section summarizes population, race, housing, and age data.
+County, city, and study area demographics are presented. - 9 3.3.1.1 Randolph County, Illinois - As of the 2010 Census, there were 33,476 people, 12,314 households, and 8,188 families residing in - 11 13,707 housing units in Randolph County.
+The racial makeup of the county was 87.6 percent white and - 12 9.7 percent black.
 The remaining 2.7 percent is distributed roughly equally among other races.
-Those of - 5 Hispanic or Latino origin made up 2.6 percent of the population. - 6 According to the Population of Counties by Decennial Census, population in Randolph County peaked in - 7 the 1980s at 35,652.
-Each subsequent census reported a population a few percentage points smaller - 8 than the previous one. - 9 According to the 2006-2010 American Community Survey 5-Year Estimates, in terms of ancestry, - 10 40.3 percent were German, 11.3 percent were Irish, 9.4 percent were English, and 5.7 percent were 11 American. - 12 Among the County's households, 29 percent had children under the age of 18 living with them, - 13 52 percent were married couples living together, 10 percent had a female householder with no husband - 14 present, 34 percent were non-families, and 29 percent of all households were made up of individuals. - 15 The average household size was 2.37 and the average family size was 2.90.
-The median age was - 16 41.0 years. - 17 The median income for a household in Randolph County was \$45,020 and the median income for a - 18 family was \$55,113.
+Those of - 13 Hispanic or Latino origin made up 2.6 percent of the population. - 14 According to the Population of Counties by Decennial Census, population in Randolph County peaked in - 15 the 1980s at 35,652.
+Each subsequent census reported a population a few percentage points smaller - 16 than the previous one. - 17 According to the 2006-2010 American Community Survey 5-Year Estimates, in terms of ancestry, - 40.3 percent were German, 11.3 percent were Irish, 9.4 percent were English, and 5.7 percent wereAmerican. - 20 Among the County's households, 29 percent had children under the age of 18 living with them, - 21 52 percent were married couples living together, 10 percent had a female householder with no husband - 22 present, 34 percent were non-families, and 29 percent of all households were made up of individuals. - 23 The average household size was 2.37 and the average family size was 2.90.
+The median age was - 24 41.0 years. - 25 The median income for a household in Randolph County was \$45,020 and the median income for a - 26 family was \$55,113.
 Males had a median income of \$43,359 versus \$28,376 for females.
-The per capita - 19 income for the county was \$19,950.
-About 7.0 percent of families and 10.4 percent of the population - 20 were below the poverty line.
+The per capita - income for the county was \$19,950.
+About 7.0 percent of families and 10.4 percent of the population - 28 were below the poverty line.

-21 3.3.1.2 Chester, Illinois
+29 3.3.1.2 Chester, Illinois